 The type of tree you choose will be totally up to you and a matter of personal choice and meaning.
-Every tree is considered to have it’s own specific symbology and meaning.
-For example, oak trees are often thought of as representing life, family, and unity while maple trees symbolise longevity and protection.
-Apple trees are symbolic of love and fertility while willow trees are thought of as showcasing renewal.
-One big thing to consider beforehand is the climate you’ll be placing the tree in to make sure it’ll grow properly, so you might need to do some research into the specific tree you end up choosing for your ceremony.
-Some couples opt to choose trees that have already have prior meaning to them, such as a type of tree that reminds them of a date they’ve been on or a loved one, there are so many choices here but ultimately come down to personal preference.
+Every tree is considered to have its specific symbology and significance.
+For example, oak trees represent life, family, and unity, while maple trees symbolize longevity and protection.
+Apple trees are symbolic of love and fertility, while willow trees are thought of as showcasing renewal.
+One big thing to consider beforehand is the climate you'll be placing the tree in to make sure it'll grow adequately, so you might need to do some research into the specific tree you end up choosing for your ceremony.
+Some couples opt to choose trees that have already have prior meaning to them, such as a type of tree that reminds them of a date they've been on or a loved one; there are so many choices here but ultimately come down to personal preference.

 We'd love to hear from you if this is something you're considering or if this is something you've already done at your wedding!
 Let us know in the comments below.